 Naptime and bedtime are simultaneously the best and worst parts of the day around here.
 The best part: they are sleep and I get a break.
 The worst: getting them to actually go to sleep.

 Now that summer is over for us, and school is starting in just a few days, we have been working extra hard to get everything back on track and so that the kids can settle into their new school year routine BEFORE school starts.

 The one thing I have learned through all of this is that I was not alone.
-For some parents, getting their toddler to sleep is probably a challenge that they experience on a nightly basis.
-The whining, bargaining, and full out tantrums are people just as much a part of your child’s part-time routine as brushing their teeth and going to the potty.
+For some parents, getting their toddler, young child(ren) or even tweens and teens to sleep is probably a challenge that they experience on a nightly basis.
+The whining, bargaining, and full out tantrums are people just as much a part of your child’s part-time routine as brushing their teeth.

 One thing is for certain, this is just a part of life meant to be grown out of with time.
 For others, tackling the issue of enforcing bedtimes have been forged into a science, almost.

 If you are having a particularly hard time getting your little one to bed every night, try incorporating these six things into your daily and nightly ritual.

 This was a great tip that I actually learned from my pediatrician.
 It’s important to start your child’s bedtime routine long before they actually head to bed.
 For us, it starts about an hour before bedtime.
 We start by turning off all televisions and calming the girls down.
 Some days this can be difficult, as my husband thinks it cool to play with the kids before bed.
 However, all this does is seem to rile them up and get their adrenaline pumping.
 Everything from the music to our voices remains calm and relaxed.
 We are even sure to let them know every so often that bedtime is coming as to minimize the tantrums when it’s time for them to actually get in the bed.

 For our older children, turning off all devices and electronics and creating a soothing environment and even encouraging them to read helps their brains to unwind after a long and busy day.